Why Do Axolotls Eat Each Other? 6 Reasons & What You Can Do About It!

 - Yes, axolotls if not given proper diet can resort to cannibalism and eat their companions around them

-- There are a few things you can do to prevent cannibalism, such as providing enough food and water, reducing stress levels, removing sick or injured axolotls, and quarantining new axolotls.
+- You can do a few things to prevent cannibalism, such as providing enough food and water, reducing stress levels, removing sick or injured axolotls, and quarantining new axolotls.

 - Additionally, you should always monitor your axolotls closely and be on the lookout for any signs of stress, illness, or injury